Worried about becoming homeless?

 Crisis also run a join project with DePaul called Nightstop.
 This project provides emergency accommodation for homeless people over 16 in the homes of volunteer hosts on a night by night basis.
 Drop in to the Crisis Centre on Tuesdays from 9.30am to 4pm.

 Women’s refuges are for women who have to leave home because of violence or threats of violence, usually from a partner or ex-partner, or from a forced marriage.
-Refuges generally aren’t able to house women who are suffering from neighbourhood harrassment.
+Refuges generally aren’t able to house women who are suffering from neighbourhood harassment.
 If this is the case, see our Neighbourhood problems section for information.

-- Help if you are homeless tonight
+- Help if you are homeless tonight Newcastle City Council

-- Help to keep your home
+- Help to keep your home Newcastle City Council

-- Help to find a home
+- Help to find a home Newcastle City Council

 - The Joseph Cowen Healthcare Centre provides access to healthcare for those street homeless or in temporary accommodation who cannot access mainstream healthcare services.
 The drop in centre offers a daily GP service, a nurse, access to mental and sexual health support, a needle exchange, women only services, an outreach service, information, guidance and signposting for housing and benefits, bathing facilities and somewhere to drop in for a hot drink.